Terms & Privacy

 - Responsibility and Communication

-3.1 Instructions can be given over the telephone, in a personal meeting at any of the venues mentioned above, or in writing via email or fax.
+3.1 Instructions can be given over the telephone, in a personal meeting at any of the venues mentioned above, or in writing via email.
 Wherever possible, instructions will be confirmed by the client in writing, thus ensuring clarity of instruction and increasing efficiency.

 3.3 You will be informed of the name of the person that is handling your case and where appropriate, of any other lines of communication, and points of contact.